Osh Restaurants, Teahouses and Cafes: Best Places to Enjoy the Local Cuisine

 Assorti of mantys including maida-manty, pumpkin manty and green pelmeni

 Manty is a Central Asian variation of dumplings.
-Their consistency is similar to samosa’s, however they differ in shape and unlike samosa they are steamed on water (and rarely fried).
+Their consistency is similar to that of a samosa; however, they differ in shape and are steamed in water (rarely fried).
 In most cases, manty is served with a tomato-pepper sauce or with sour cream.
-Depending on the time of the year, you can find different types of Central Asia variations of manty.
+Depending on the time of year, you can find different Central Asian variations of manty.

 Oybek Mantykana (362, Kurmanjan-Datka St.)

-The most popular place to enjoy manty, mayda-manty (mini-manty) and green dumplings.
-The place was a true people’s place, but after expanding the building and switching to self-service, the place lost some of its followers.
+The most popular place to enjoy manty, mayda-manty (mini-manty), and green dumplings.
+The place was a true people’s place, but after expanding and switching to self-service, it lost some of its followers.

 Mayda-manty (590, Kurmanjan-Datka St.)

-Probably the most welcoming, friendly, and atmospheric cafe for dumplings and some rare dishes like chickpeas stewed in sheep fat (believe, it is delicious).
+Probably the most welcoming, friendly, and atmospheric cafe for dumplings and some rare dishes, like chickpea stewed in sheep fat (believe it is delicious).

 5-manty (87, Kurmanjan-Datka St.)

-Popular among students for serving good dumplings, fast and reasonably priced.
+Popular among students for serving good dumplings quickly and at a reasonable price.

 Mantykana (8k, Tolonov St.)

-Despite its location, it is a popular place to grab dumplings in bigger amounts.
+Despite its location, it is a popular place to grab dumplings in larger amounts.

 Where to Eat Shashlyk (kebab on skewer)

-Shashlyk will be adored by meat lovers as it is only meat on a skewer.
-This dish is truly special due to its grilled taste and the tenderness of the meat.
-The tenderness comes from an overnight marinating process.
-The meat is cut in cubes and put into a compound made of onions, herbs, and spices.
+Shashlyk will be adored by meat lovers, as it consists only of meat on a skewer.
+This dish is truly special due to its grilled flavor and the meat's tenderness.
+The tenderness comes from overnight marination.
+The meat is cut into cubes and added to a compound of onions, herbs, and spices.
 The next day, the marinated meat is threaded onto skewers and grilled over a coal fire.

 Kebab-Saray (473, Kurmanjan-Datka St.)

 True meat lovers, don’t you dare to miss this place and its kebabs if you are coming to Osh.
-Lamb, beef, chicken, minced lamb, minced beef, mushroom, liver, and many other types of kebab can be found here.
-Also, I highly recommend their shakarap (tomato, onion, and basil salad) and suzma (dense strained yogurt).
+Lamb, beef, chicken, minced lamb, minced beef, mushroom, liver, and many other kebab varieties are available here.
+Also, I highly recommend their shakarap (tomato, onion, and basil salad) and suzma (dense, strained yogurt).

 Islambek (143, Lenin Ave.)